Meet the WhiskyBack Family

 Peaty, oily, medicinal, smoky and briny are just a few descriptors for the big single malts of Islay, the great whisky sodden Hebridean island.
 We needed a complex yet drinkable beer to work magic with the equally complex peated whiskies from Scotland and elsewhere.
-We found it in WhiskyBack Black Cream Porter, paying tribute to oatmeal and oyster stouts, Dublin, London and American porters.
+We found it in WhiskyBack Frisky Cream Porter, paying tribute to oatmeal and oyster stouts, Dublin, London and American porters.

 Oats, a sturdy and healthy Scottish grain, add creaminess and viscosity to the beer.
-Specialty porter and stout malts, including Black Prinz, add bittersweet, chocolate and coffee nuances to the Black, allowing it to dance provocatively with the briny character of coastal single malts and Campbeltown drams.
+Specialty porter and stout malts, including Black Prinz, add bittersweet, chocolate and coffee nuances to the Frisky Porter, allowing it to dance provocatively with the briny character of coastal single malts and Campbeltown drams.
 Rye malt acknowledges it's historical use in Scottish and Irish whiskies, and there’s an underlying, teasing hint of smoke derived from barley smoked over beechwood.